 Handy list of Freelance Writing Websites:

-oDesk is another main contender for major freelance job boards.
-Much like Freelancer, oDesk offers a wide variety of jobs which can easily be accomplished online.
+UPWork is another main contender for major freelance job boards.
+Much like Freelancer, UPWork offers a wide variety of jobs that can easily be accomplished online.
 Although the pay isn’t always the best, the sheer amount of jobs available will always give you something to do.

 Final thoughts and suggestions

 Within this post, you’ve been presented with eight different places to find freelance writing gigs online.
-Wither you choose to make passive income or sell your articles directly, utilizing these websites will set you on the path to earning a living online.
 It’s best to start with one and work your way up.
 Enter one marketplace and you’ll be able to expand into others – giving you a commanding voice when selling and promoting your articles for online income.

 Make sure you complete your profile and add your portfolio on these sites, which will make you look like a professional and an expert.
 Do you know more such freelance writing sites, which will help a freelance to get writing jobs online?
 Do share which all websites do you use to find freelance writing work?